ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

   ```
    {: codeblock:}

 3. Registration for notifications happens in `AppDelegate.swift`.
-Provide an unique USER_ID.
+Provide an unique USER_ID(Optional).

   ```
    // Replace USER_ID with a unique end user identifier.
 This enables specific push notification targeting.